 Getting a car in Singapore

 There are 2 types of people in Singapore.
-The folks who know how many MRT stops there’re from Somerset to Yishun – 10 – and those who’re familiar with where to get cheap or free parking in Singapore.
+The folks who know how many MRT stops there’re from Somerset to Yishun – 10 – and those who’re familiar with where the cheapest parking spots are in Orchard or places to get free parking in Singapore.

 For everyone who has considered getting a car in Singapore, the question remains: is it worth it to jump camp to the latter?
 After all, there’s rising COE, the increasing connectivity of public transport and many cab or ride-sharing options out there.